Happy

 Scotland is famous for Whisky and many people choose to toast with a wee dram of whisky to mark the occasion.

-St. Andrew’s Day honors Scotland’s roots with nationwide events, food, music and dance.
+St. Andrew’s Day honours Scotland’s roots with nationwide events, food, music and dance.
 From the Highlands to the biggest cities, Scots celebrate their patron saint with great patriotic pride.
 The lively festivities invite everyone to come together and experience iconic symbols of Scottish heritage.
 So next November 30th, don your tartan and get ready to join in this lively national celebration!

 Searching for British made products?